 In November 2014, we released Keeping It Weird and packed the house at Ford Food & Drink with a fun Book Launch Celebration complete with live music and the fun, lively sharing of poetry with our new friends and neighbors.

 It became obvious we had landed in the right town to call home.
 The Portland literary community has been very welcoming and supportive.
 Shawn became involved with the local women’s writing community known as VoiceCatcher.
 She volunteered to be a board member and re-designed and managed their online journal for 2 1/2 years.
 She and Robert also did the book and cover design for VoiceCatcher’s Ten-year anthology, She Holds the Face of the World.

 It was also during this time, we started our flagship journal, The Poeming Pigeon.
 At first, we envisioned it to be one anthology about birds which we titled Poeming Pigeons.
 It then evolved into an bi-annual journal, each with a unique theme.
-Now starting its 4th year, The Poeming Pigeon journal is still going strong and attracting new poets from around the glove, with an average of 600-700 submissions per issue.
+Now starting its 4th year (2018), The Poeming Pigeon journal is still going strong and attracting new poets from around the globe, with an average of 600-800 submissions per issue.

 Who knew that facing my lifelong fear of birds would lead to building such a wonderful poetry community?
 By the way, I feed my little backyard juncos daily and have an app on my phone to identify all my new fine-feathered friends.
 Life is full of joyous surprises!

 With the success of each book, our reputation for editing and designing quality literary books was growing.
 We were hired to design and publish books for author’s self-publishing memoirs, short stories, family histories and even an illustrated book about tarot cards.
 So we decided to also publish single author collections of local poets we knew and whose work we admired.